NanoComp/meep/doc/docs/Python_Tutorials/Basics.md

 resolution = 10
 ```

 Note that we have *two* blocks, both off-center to produce the bent waveguide structure pictured below.
-As illustrated in the figure, the origin (0,0) of the coordinate system is at the center of the computational cell, with positive $y$ being downwards, and thus the block of size 12$\times$1 is centered at (-2,-3.5).
+As illustrated in the figure, the origin (0,0) of the coordinate system is at the center of the cell, with positive $y$ being downwards, and thus the block of size 12$\times$1 is centered at (-2,-3.5).
 Also shown in green is the source plane at $x=-7$ which is shifted to $y=-3.5$ so that it is still inside the waveguide.

 <center>![](../images/Tutorial-wvg-bent-eps-000000.00.png)</center>